bruin-data/bruin/docs/platforms/ingestr.md

 # Ingestr Assets
-[Ingestr](https://github.com/bruin-data/ingestr) is a CLI tool that allows you to easily move data between platforms.
+[Ingestr](https://github.com/bruin-data/ingestr) is a Python package that allows you to easily move data between platforms.
 Bruin supports `ingestr` natively as an asset type.

 Using Ingestr, you can move data from:
 * your production databases like: